boqian-li/boqian-li.github.io/README.md

 ## Contributing

-Feel free to drop a pull request whenever!
+Feel free to drop a pull request whenever! -->

+Boqian Li's personal website.
+Thanks for the template from [tovacinni](https://github.com/tovacinni/research-website-template).